Amiralishamlo/LampShade_Store/README.md

 Furniture and decoration store .

-Items used in the project:asp .net core 7 + Onion Arch + SqlServer + Identity
+Items used in the project : asp .net core 7 + Onion Arch + SqlServer + Identity

 Project Title : Market Place